-Applicant Response: The project complies with all stormwater management discharge controls and the project qualifies as an unregulated site since it alters less than 5,000 SF of impervious area.
+Applicant Response: The project complies with all stormwater management discharge controls and the project qualifies as an unregulated site since it alters less than 10,000 SF of impervious area.

-Source: Applicant submission to Oakland Planning Department
+Source: Applicant

-The 2023 Project remains consistent with applicable ECAP requirements and therefore would not substantially increase the severity of impacts related to GHG and climate change compared to the 2022 Project and the BVDSP EIR nor would it result in new significant impacts related to GHG and climate change that were not identified in the BVDSP EIR.
+The 2024 Project remains consistent with applicable ECAP requirements and therefore would not substantially increase the severity of impacts related to GHG and climate change compared to the 2022 Project and the BVDSP EIR nor would it result in new significant impacts related to GHG and climate change that were not identified in the BVDSP EIR.